shdhumale/autogen/README.md

 cd autogen

-Install Dependencies:
-pip install -U "autogen-agentchat" "autogen-ext[openai]"

 Optional: Install AutoGen Studio: pip install -U "autogenstudio" autogenstudio ui --port 8080 --appdir ./myapp

 Open your browser and navigate to http://localhost:8080 to use the AutoGen Studio interface.

-Usage
-Below is a basic example of creating a simple information validation workflow with two agents using the AutoGen framework: from autogen import ConversableAgent, LLMConfig

-# Define LLM configuration (requires OPENAI_API_KEY environment variable)
-llm_config = LLMConfig(api_type="openai", model="gpt-4o-mini")

-# Create an assistant agent
-assistant = ConversableAgent(
-    name="assistant",
-    system_message="You are an assistant that responds concisely.", llm_config=llm_config
-)

-# Create a fact-checking agent
-fact_checker = ConversableAgent(
-    name="fact_checker",
-    system_message="You are a fact-checking assistant.",
-    llm_config=llm_config
-)

-# Initiate a chat between agents
-assistant.initiate_chat(
-    fact_checker,
-    message="Verify the accuracy of the statement: The moon is made of cheese."
-)

 For more examples, check the notebooks directory.
 Contributing